Genetic and Molecular Epidemiology

 Principal Investigator

-Associate Professor of public health epidemiology
+Professor of genetic epidemiology

-giuseppe [dot] giordano [at] med [dot] lu [dot] se
+paul [dot] franks [at] med [dot] lu [dot] se (paul[dot]franks[at]med[dot]lu[dot]se)

-Giuseppe Giordano's profile in Lund University's research portal
+Paul Franks’s profile in Lund University’s research portal

 Affiliations